pyglet/pyglet/doc/index.rst

 **pyglet** is a cross-platform windowing and multimedia library for Python, intended for developing games and other visually rich applications.
-It supports windowing, user interface event handling, OpenGL graphics, loading images and videos, and playing sounds and music. **pyglet** works on Windows, OS X and Linux.
+It supports windowing, user interface event handling, game controllers and joysticks, OpenGL graphics, loading images and videos, and playing sounds and music.
+**pyglet** works on Windows, OS X and Linux.

 Some of the features of pyglet are: